LarsSchaaf/Guaranteed-Non-Local-Molecular-Dataset/README.md

 The training set contains geometry-optimized cumulenes with 3-10 and 13, 14 carbon atoms, which are then rattled and rotated at various angles.
 The test set contains cumulenes created in a similar fashion with the same number of carbons (in-domain) and cumulenes of unseen length, not present in the dataset (out-domain 11,12 and 15,16).
 The `xyz` files contain descriptions of the different test sets.

+Please see the original [paper](https://arxiv.org/abs/2310.10434) for more details.

 ## Usage